 To qualify, the applicant must be a U.S. citizen who will be at least 17 years old by election day and who resides in the precinct where they wish to serve.
 Applicants must be in good academic standing with the school where they are enrolled (including public, private and home schools).
 They must also have permission from a parent (or guardian/legal custodian) and from their school principal/director.

 Contact your local County Board of Elections office for more information.

 To apply, download the application here and mail it to your County Board of Elections office.

 Multipartisan Assistance Team (MAT)

-Some voters require assistance in voting by mail-in absentee ballot because they are elderly, limited in their mobility, or have a disability.
+Some voters require assistance when voting their mail-in absentee ballot because they are unable to either find witnesses, vote their ballot, or mail in their ballot under their own power.
 The first preference, according to the law, is for the voter to receive assistance from a near relative or guardian.
 But some voters, such as those who live in facilities (such as a nursing home), may not have a near relative or guardian available to provide that assistance.
-Employees of hospitals, clinics, nursing homes or rest homes are prohibited from providing assistance with absentee voting.
-So, voters who live in facilities may face challenges in casting a mail-in absentee ballot.
+Employees of hospitals, clinics, nursing homes or rest homes are prohibited by law from providing assistance with absentee voting.
+Such voters may face challenges in casting a mail-in absentee ballot.

 But here’s the good news: In every county, an impartial team called a “Multipartisan Assistance Team” (MAT) is available to visit facilities in order to provide assistance with mail-in absentee voting.
-The MAT is comprised of, at minimum, persons whose voter registration are affiliated with two different political parties (or of persons unanimously appointed by the bipartisan County Board of Elections).
+The MAT is comprised of, at minimum, two voters who are affiliated with different political parties (or of persons unanimously appointed by the bipartisan County Board of Elections).